 The knowledge about the health-promoting effect of essential oils is old.
 The ancient Egyptians already knew the disinfectant properties of essential oils and used them for mummification.
 In Europe, the targeted use of 100% pure oils first came up during the First World War, when they were used to counteract bedsore of the wounded men.
 Besides, essential oils were effective in lowering fever, supporting wound healing or alleviating pain.

-Essential oils – what´s behind?
+Essential oils in animal nutrition – what´s behind?

 Natural essential oils consist of 100 percent plant material.
 They contain the elixir of life of plants in concentrated form.
 Essential oils are defined as volatile aromatic complex mixtures with relatively low molecular weight compounds.
 It may contain up to 60 components, but are mainly characterized by two or three major compounds at quite high concentrations (20–70%), compared to other constituents that are only present in trace amounts.
 And it’s especially these major components, that determine the desired biological properties of the EO.
 For instance, the essential oil from Origanum vulgare contains carvacrol (30%) and thymol (27%) as two major components.

 Per definition and according to ISO 9235, an essential oil is a natural concentrate.
 It´s a product extracted from natural raw materials through distillation with water or steam in a distillery (e.g. lavender oil), mechanical treatment of citrus epicarp at room temperature, producing cold-pressed essential oils (e.g. orange oil, lemon oil) or dry distillation (after separation of the aqueous phase, e.g. birch tar oil).